All Episodes

 How can you look at these people and even let your kids go to college tomorrow without feeling overwhelming guilt?

-Just like used to happen on the on during the 80s on the Thanksgiving, during the homeless debates, the homeless, all this uh this rasmatas about the homeless.
+It's just like used to happen during the 80s on Thanksgiving during the homeless debates, all this razmataz about the homeless.

-You know, you got two football games late in the afternoon, and at the halftime they go to the local news as a Sacramento, and they'd send a reporter at some infobe out to the nearby homeless shelter, and they'd go inside and they'd show these poor homeless people like they hadn't eaten in a month, just stuffing cells and mouths with their hands.
+You know, you got two football games late in the afternoon, and at the halftime, they go to the local news, this is Sacramento, and they'd send a reporter at some info babe out to the nearby homeless shelter, and they'd go inside, and they'd show these poor homeless people, like they hadn't eaten in a month, just stuffing themselves in their mouths with their hands.

 It's a tactic the libs have used, and Obama tries to make everybody think that he is a man of change.